972C8/tapas-fs23-api/README.md

      * Identifies the specific auction currently bid on
    * bidderName
      * Represents the external entity's name in the format: "tapas-group1"
-   * bidderAuctionHouseUri
+   * AuctionHouseUri
      * Used to interact with the auction house of the bidder
-   * bidderTaskListUri
+   * TaskListUri
-     * To delegate the task to the winner
+     * To delegate the task to the winner (https://tapas-tasks.your-ip-adress.asse.scs.unisg.ch/)

 ### Outgoing Requests: